etiandre/etiandre.github.io/content/resume.md

     - Designed a novel algorithm based on Non-negative Matrix Factorization for DJ mix transcription.
     - Implemented an optical tracking technique for measurement of a record's rotation speed.
     - Reverse-engineered the data format of Ableton Live project files and implemented a data extraction tool.
-    - Submitted a [scientific publication](/publications) to a major international conference.
+    - Submitted a [scientific publication](/publications) to a major international conference (pending acceptation).
     - Studied and proposed new DJ Music Information Retrieval datasets.

 2021 - 2023